Most flats and many recently built houses in the UK are sold as leasehold properties rather than freehold.

 To illustrate (using over-simplified assumptions), if house prices are increasing on average at 3% a year, a freehold property bought for £99,000 might be worth £114,768 five years later.
 However, given the declining remaining lease term, a similar leasehold property with 99 years remaining may only be worth £109,000 five years later.

 Even with house price growth, the rate of growth may be reduced even more if there are fewer than 80 years remaining on the lease.
-It is difficult to find a competitively rated mortgage for a leasehold property with a lease where there are fewer than 80 years remaining on it.
+It is difficult to find a competitively rated mortgage for a leasehold property with a short lease where there are fewer than 80 years remaining on it.

 Extending a lease before selling the property may give the sellers a higher sale price.
 In any case, it is recommended to renew a lease if the remaining term is fewer than 90 years.